Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Transport diagnosis via Doppler velocimetry

 \section{Transport diagnosis via Doppler velocimetry}

 In order to quantify the effectiveness of our stray field compensation method, we directly characterize transport using Doppler velocimetry.
 Using the axial beam, we perform spectroscopy of the carrier transition at various points while the ion is in motion.
-From this, we infer the velocity of the ion $v$ from the Doppler shift of the resonance, related by $\Delta \omega = - k \cdot v$, where $k$ is the beam wavevector.
-The spectroscopy pulse has a duration of \SI{30}{\micro\second}, which is short compared to the expected acceleration timescale $v / (dv/dt)$, allowing us to measure quasi-instantaneously the velocity profile.
-Similar methods have previously been applied using direct probing of the ion position \cite{Clark2023_deshelving} as well as time-varying laser Hamiltonians \cite{de_clercq_estimation_2016}, and in implementing quantum gates \cite{de_clerq_2016_transport_gate, Tinkey2022_transport_entangling_gate}.
+From this, we infer the velocity of the ion $\pmb{v}$ from the Doppler shift of the resonance, $\Delta \omega = - \pmb{k} \cdot \pmb{v}$, where $\pmb{k}$ is the beam wavevector.
+Figure~\ref{fig:doppler}(a) shows the pulse sequence used in this experiment.
+Similar methods have previously been applied for direct probing of the ion position \cite{Clark2023_deshelving}, for the characterization of time-varying laser Hamiltonians \cite{de_clercq_estimation_2016}, and for the implementation of quantum gates \cite{de_clerq_2016_transport_gate, Tinkey2022_transport_entangling_gate}.